How to Handle a Male Chauvinist Husband : 25 Ways

 5. “Benevolent Sexists”

-This male chauvinist example is a man who will rush to help, but their help comes across as more degrading to their mate than genuine willingness to care for a problem.
+This male chauvinist example is a man who will rush to help, but their help comes across as more degrading to their partner than a genuine willingness to care for a problem.

 6. Mansplaining